CUEAudio/sdk_demo_ios_spm/README.md

 ![](images/xcode-1.png)

 Once the dialog for the package manager is opened, search for the CUELive SPM in the search field at the top right.
-Enter the following URL to help discover the package: `https://github.com/CUEAudio/CUELive-SPM.git`.
+Enter the following URL to help discover the package: `https://github.com/CUEAudio/CUELive-SPM.git`, select version **3.5.29** or higher.

 ![](images/xcode-2.png)

-Once the package has been downloaded, specify the Target you wish to add the CUELive SDK to.
+Once the package has been downloaded, press `Add Package` button.

 ![](images/xcode-3.png)

-You will see the like of installed packages in Project Navigator in the _Package Dependencies_
+You will see the installed packages in Project Navigator in the _Package Dependencies_

 ![](images/xcode-4.png)